Frank-LIU-520/ape-MPNN/README.md

 Transferable Multi-level Attention Neural Network for Accurate Prediction of Quantum Chemistry Properties via Multi-task Learning
 Champion solution of Coalab Alchemy Contest

 DeepMoleNet is a deep learning package for molecular properties prediction.
-This code is develop by Ziteng Liu@Nanjing Univerisity and Liqiang Lin@Nanjing University during Colab Alchemy Contest https://alchemy.tencent.com/.
+This code is developed by Ziteng Liu@Nanjing Univerisity and Liqiang Lin@Nanjing University during Colab Alchemy Contest https://alchemy.tencent.com/.
 We setup one team "NJU_Chem" and won the champion in the competition.
 We also released document to disclose our thoughts during different stages.
-Please see https://alchemy.tencent.com/data/2019/1st_solution-ape-MPNN_NJU_Chem.pdf
+Former DeepMoleNet was called ape-MPNN in the contest.
+Please see https://alchemy.tencent.com/data/2019/1st_solution-ape-MPNN_NJU_Chem.pdf for detail.

 To cite this algorithm, please reference: Liu, Ziteng, et al. "Transferable multi-level attention neural network for accurate prediction of quantum chemistry properties via multi-task learning."
 ChemRxiv 12588170 (2020): v1.